 After the completion of this offering and the concurrent private placement, certain holders of our Class B common stock will be entitled to rights with respect to the registration of their shares under the Securities Act.
 These registration rights are contained in our IRA.
 We and certain holders of our preferred stock are parties to the IRA.
 Immediately prior to the completion of this offering and the concurrent private placement, each share of outstanding preferred stock will convert automatically into one share of Class B common stock.
 The registration rights set forth in the IRA will expire five years following the completion of this offering, or, with respect to any particular stockholder, when such stockholder is able to sell all of its shares on any one day pursuant to Rule 144 of the Securities Act or a similar exemption.
-We will pay the registration secribed below.
+We will pay the registration expenses (other than underwriting discounts, selling commissions, and transfer taxes) of the holders of the shares registered pursuant to the registrations described below.
 In an underwritten offering, the managing underwriter, if any, has the right, subject to specified conditions, to limit the number of shares such holders may include.
-We expect that our stockholders will waive their rights under the IRA (i) to notice of this offering and (ii) to include their registration shares in this offering.
-In addition, in connection with this offering, we expect that each stockholder that has registration rights will agree not to sell or otherwise dispose of any securities without the prior written consent of the company and the underwriters for a period of 180 days after the date of this prospectus, subject to cretain terms and conditions and early release of certain holders in specified circumstances.
+We expect that our stockholders will waive their rights under the IRA (i) to notice of this offering and (ii) to include their registrable shares in this offering.
+In addition, in connection with this offering, we expect that each stockholder that has registration rights will agree not to sell or otherwise dispose of any securities without the prior written consent of the company and the underwriters for a period of 180 days after the date of this prospectus, subject to certain terms and conditions and early release of certain holders in specified circumstances.
 See the section titled "Shares Eligible for Future Sale-Lock-Up and Market Standoff Agreements" for additional information regarding such restrictions.